 2. Download a copy of all the latest PMPro frontend page templates.

-• The latest plugin can be downloaded from WordPress.org here or accessed via GitHub.
+• The latest version can be downloaded here or accessed via GitHub.
 These files can also be accessed via S/FTP to your hosting environment (if your current PMPro installation is up to date).

 • You will use these templates to compare the code with your custom template and identify any critical changes that you must port over to your custom template.